 16. Herge passed away in the early 1980s.

 Herge was diagnosed with osteomyelofibrosis in 1979.
 He died in 1983.

-Do you have any interesting or fun facts about TinTin we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about TinTin?
+Share them in the comments below!